 Result of Diamond and Master players

-You can also use our app, Tobii Ghost, which you can use to capture where you're looking in-game when you are recording your gameplay.
-In the app, you can choose if you want to capture where you're looking in the shape of a bubble or a heatmap.
+You can also use our app, Tobii Ghost, to capture where you are looking in-game if you are recording your gameplay.
+In the app for Ghost, you can choose if you want to capture where you are looking in the shape of a bubble or a heatmap.

 In Tobii Ghost, you can not just change the shape but also responsiveness, trail, decay, size, opacity, and the color of your gaze overlay.